ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/forest-cli-commands/branch.md

 ```

 {% hint style="warning" %}
-There is no specific constraint on branche names, though kebab-case is generally used.
+There is no specific constraint on branch names, though kebab-case is generally used.

 However, keep in mind that your branch _name_ must be **unique** in the project.
 {% endhint %}